-The System's combined net assets have experienced two years of decreases over the last five years.
-Again, this decrease is a result of a national economic slowdown that resulted in investment income decreases.
+The System's combined net assets have once again experienced an increase following decreases in the previous two years.
+This increase is a result of a moderate national economic upturn that resulted in investment income earnings.
 Management believes, and actuarial studies concur, that the System is in a financial position to meet its current obligations.
-We believe the current financial position will improve due to a prudent investment program, cost controls, and strategic planning.
+We believe the current financial position has improved, in part, due to a prudent investment program, cost controls, and strategic planning.